rustlluk/adaptive-sensitivity/README.md

 This repository contains code for the article:

 **Rustler, L.; Misar, M. & Hoffmann, M. (2025), Adaptive Collision Sensitivity for Efficient and Safe Human-Robot Collaboration.
-Submitted to review**
+Submitted for review**

 Preprint available at [arxiv](https://arxiv.org/abs/2409.20184).
 Use this bibtex code when used in your work: